List of religious sites: Islam

 Other significant areas within or surrounding Mecca include areas in which the Hajj takes place, including the Well of Zamzam, Mina and its bridge, Muzdalifah and Mount Arafat.

 The second holiest place for Muslims is the Masjid al-Nabawi in Medina, which is where Muhammad is buried, under the Green Dome.
 Caliphs Umar and Abu Bakr are also said to be buried in the Masjid al-Nabawi.

 The third holiest site in Islam is the Al-Aqsa Mosque compound in Jerusalem, which includes Jami Al-Aqsa and the Dome of the Rock.
-Its holiness derives from its being the site from which Muhammad ascended to heaven in the Isra and Mi'raj, and also for having been the first qibla (the direction towards which Muslims face when praying).
+Its holiness derives from its being the historic Temple of Solomon (and therefore its association with various prophets which preceded Muhammad); the site from which Muhammad ascended to heaven in the Isra and Mi'raj; and also for having been the first qibla.
+It is mentioned as "the Farthest Mosque" (al-masjid al-aqsa) in Surah al-Isra' in the Qur'an (also called Surah Bani Isra'il), in discussion of Muhammad's Night Journey (isra) to Jerusalem, and thereon Ascension (mi'raj) to Heaven.
+Prior to the Islamic conquest of Jerusalem, the Temple Mount had been occupied by the ruins of a Roman temple to Jupiter.
+Following the Islamic conquest of Jerusalem, the Rashidun caliph Umar constructed the Dome of the Rock over the eponymous Foundation Stone in symbolic restoration of the Solomonic Temple and commemorating Islam as the final iteration of the Abrahamic prophetic tradition.
+The Pact of Umar and Umar's Assurance are two documents concerning the Rashidun governance of Jerusalem and its Abrahamic non-Muslim subjects, extending to them the status of dhimmi.
+While the authenticity of these specific documents are disputed, the general terms of tolerance under dhimmi status are broadly consistent with the historical record.
+While these documents only mention Christians specifically, these terms extended to Jews as well, who had heretofore been expelled from Jerusalem by the Romans, and were permitted by Umar to return to Jerusalem.

 The Umayyad Mosque in Damascus, Syria, is claimed by some to be the fourth holiest site in Islam, and many Muslims believe it to be the place where Jesus will return.

 The city of Hebron, in Palestine, is traditionally considered – along with Mecca, Medina and Jerusalem – one of the "four holy cities" in Islam, due to the presence in the city of the Cave of the Patriarchs, the holy site where Abraham is said to be buried.

 Mount Sinai, in Egypt, is another holy place for Muslims.

 Other sites in the Arabian Hejaz are associated with Muhammad: near Mecca, on the mountain of Jabal al-Nour, the cave Hira is the place of Muhammad's first revelation.